WellHub tries, tastes and tests products we recommend. When you buy through our links, we may earn a commission. Learn more >

 At around 4-6 months of age parents can start introducing solid foods also commonly referred to as ‘solids’.
 Around this age your baby may start showing particular interest in food which is a great indication to introduce baby-friendly solids.

-You will know if your baby is uninterested by their ques, some may include:
+You will know if your baby is uninterested by their cues, some may include:

 • Negative body language toward food such as pushing food away, turning their head or body on food offerings